pranav-k-jha/D3-Innovation-Distributed-Microservice-Architecture/README.md

 #### Create VM Instance on Oracle Cloud

-To use the oracle cloud, you will need to register a free account.
+To use the Oracle Cloud, you will need to register a free account.
 And select your home region (to me, here is the Canada Southeast (Montreal) - Home RegionRegion Identifier: ca-montreal-1).

 Then you go to the Launch resources, and select **Create a VM instance**: